CANARI-ML/canari-ml/docs/user-guide/predict/index.md

 ```

 This is just a recommendation, and you can use the directory structure to hold your config files that you prefer.

+This step will generate raw numpy prediction files which must be post-processed to denormalise the predictions, and obtain an equivalent to the ground truth `ua700`.